Denise Anderson, MBA

 Holly and her team facilitate compliance with federal, state and global privacy laws and regulations, manage privacy incident assessments and training, and provide guidance to campus stakeholders on privacy related matters that impact the university.
 Prior to Duke, Holly was the Interim Chief Privacy Officer at UNC Chapel Hill and practiced commercial litigation and employment law.
 She earned her JD from the University of Washington School of Law.

-Steve is an information security professional with over two decades in the IT industry.
-He has also served as both VP of Information Technology and HIPAA Security and Privacy Officer for Adheris, Inc. In addition, he has served as Chief Privacy Officer for Adheris’ parent company, inVentiv Health, Inc.
+Steven is an information security professional with over two decades of experience in the IT industry.
+He served as both VP of Information Technology and HIPAA Security and Privacy Officer for Adheris, Inc. He also served as Chief Privacy Officer for Adheris’ parent company, inVentiv Health, Inc. He holds CISSP, GSTRT, GSNA, GCIH, and CCNA certifications.

 Senior Information Security Analyst, Mayo Clinic